rhizomeicx/icon-governance-meetings/README.md

 # ICON Governance Meetings

+## How to Submit a Meeting Topic

+To submit a meeting topic, please add it to the relevant thread on the ICON Community Forum.
+The link to the thread for each week's meeting will be shared in the ICON Governance Meeting Telegram channel.

+Following discussion, the final list of five topics will be finalized and published two days before the meeting.

 ## How to Participate

 Meetings are open to all ICON P-Reps, and will be conducted via Zoom.
 The meeting will be livestreamed on YouTube for ICONists to watch.